smartdevicelink/sdl_core_guides/docs/Developer Documentation/Transport Manager/index.md

 **OnSendDone**

-Indicates that a Transport Adapter has finished sending the messages in it's queue.
+Indicates that a Transport Adapter has finished sending the messages in its queue.
 Upon receipt of this event the Transport Manager will check if the connection is slated for shutdown and disconnect it if so.

 **OnSendFail**